Clicketyclick/TipsAndTricks/docs/Wordperfect/README.md

 ### Convert to "modern" file formats

-LibraOffice can actually read Wordperfect files (4.2, 5.x, ...) if you rename the file and add the extention `.wpd`.
+LibreOffice can actually read Wordperfect files (4.2, 5.x, ...) if you rename the file and add the extention `.wpd`.

+Only the text is converted - no figures, images etc. are converted.